 - What leather sealant you’re using

-The GYEON Q2 Leather Coat that I use says it lasts for 3 months, but I usually apply it monthly.
-It’s pretty cheap and goes a long way so I don’t mind using it more often, especially because I average around 300 miles per week.
+The LRC4 Protection Cream that I use lasts for roughly 3 months, but I usually apply it every 1-2 months.
+A little goes a long way so I don’t mind using it more often.

 The best way to check if your leather needs sealing again is to test whether it’s still water repellent.
 Put a couple of drops of water (DO NOT ADD LOADS) on the leather, if it beads up, then you’re fine for a while.
 If the water doesn’t really bead up then it’s time to reapply.